jest-community/vscode-jest/README.md

 ## Troubleshooting

 If you don't use the root of your project for you JS with Jest tests, do not worry, you can still use this project.
-You will need to use the "Start Jest Runner" command, and maybe have to configure your own "jest.pathToJest` setting inside the `.vscode/settings.json` to whatever you would use.
+You will need to use the "Start Jest Runner" command, and maybe have to configure your own `jest.pathToJest` setting inside the `.vscode/settings.json` to whatever you would use.

 These are the [activation events](https://code.visualstudio.com/docs/extensionAPI/activation-events) which trigger the runner to start: